EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

     }
     ```

-7. Service Provider checks permissions by verifying the signatory rights of the requester in the Organisational Credential or the PoA Credential.
+7. The Relying Party checks the permissions by verifying the signatory rights of the requester in the Organisational Credential or the PoA Credential.
-8. Service Provider acknowledges the reception of the proof and closes the DIDcomm connection.
+8. The Relying Party acknowledges the reception of the proof and closes the DIDcomm connection.
-9. Service Provider gives access to the requested service (e.g. opening a Bank account)
+9. The Relying Party gives access to the requested service (e.g. opening a Bank account).

 ### Result